-The Public Sector General Agreement replaced the Commission's Workplace Agreement 2002, in January 2003.
+The Public Sector General Agreement (PSGA) replaced the Commission's Workplace Agreement 2002, in January 2003.
+Employees who were employed under the Commission's Workplace Agreement elected to move to the conditions of the Public Service General Agreement (PSGA).

-Advertising and sponsorship
+Advertising and Sponsorship

-During the 2002-2003 financial year the Law Reform Commission had no qualifying expenditures under section 175ZE of the Electoral Act 1907.
+During the 2003/04 financial year the Law Reform Commission had no qualifying expenditures under section 175ZE of the Electoral Act.